Christian-Me/node-red-contrib-chroma/readme.md

 All supported input formats can be selected as output.
 In addition CIExy can be selected

-All chroma.js multi value results (except strings) are formatted as an `array`.
+All chroma.js multi value results are formatted as an `array`.
 Tick the option to get the result as an `object`

-For relative values select the format `0..1` or `0..100` to emitted.
+For relative values select the format `0..1` or `0..100` to be emitted.

-Numerical values can be rounded or returned as float values
+Numerical values can be rounded integers or returned as float values